 Generally speaking, operating revenues are received for providing educational services to the various customers and constituencies of the Consortium.
 These revenues are primarily tuition received from students taking courses from the Consortium.
 Operating expenses are those expenses paid to produce the educational services provided in return for the operating revenues, and to carry out the mission of the Consortium.
-Non-operating revenues are revenues received for which educational services are not provided.
+Nonoperating revenues are revenues received for which educational services are not provided.
 For the Consortium, non-operating revenues are interest on cash balances.

-Revenues, Expenses and Changes in Net Assets for the Years ended June 30, 2013 and 2012
+Revenues, Expenses and Changes in Net Assets for the Years ended June 30, 2014 and 2013

-2013 2012 Operating revenues Operating expenses Operating Income \$ 2,654,301 2,094,664 559,637 \$ 2,357,447 1,870,144 487,303 Net non-operating revenues (expenses) Net increase (decrease) in net assets (80,439) 479,198 (21,688) 465,615 Net assets - beginning of year Dividend Distribution Net assets - end of year 508,712 (540,000) \$ 447,910 583,097 (540,000) \$ 508,712
+2014 2013

+Operating revenues \$ 2,714,648 \$ 2,654,301

+Operating expenses 2,089,748 2,094,664

+Operating Income 624,900 559,637

+Net non-operating revenues (expenses) (58,744) (80,439)

+Net increase (decrease) in net assets 566,156 479,198

+Net assets - beginning of year 447,910 508,712

+Dividend Distribution (540,000) (540,000)

+Net assets - end of year \$ 474,066 \$ 447,910

 The operating revenues of the Consortium are primarily tuition and fees generated on the sale of education to students.
-Revenues in the current year also includes on line test books purchased by students.
-Credit hour production increased 7.5%.
-Expenditures continue to be controlled but did increase primarily due to increased research into new educational products.
+Revenues in the current year also include online test books purchased by students.
+Credit hour production decreased by less than 1%, however, tuition rates increased which accounts for the increased revenue over the previous year.
+Expenditures continue to be controlled and were maintained below the prior year levels.
 Net income increased over the prior year and is large enough to continue needed research into new education possibilities and continued dividend payment to investors.

-Our growth is continuing for several reasons.
-We have improved the engagement of students earlier in the enrollment process which has helped maintain a larger student base per course.
-Our consortium partners have also been offering more online degrees which allow more use of our general education classes.
+Even as our credit hour production has leveled this year we are continuing efforts for growth.
+We are continuing to improve the engagement of students earlier in the enrollment process which is helping maintain a larger student base per course.
+Our consortium partners are offering more online degrees which allow more use of our general education classes.
 We have also been strengthening our partnerships with others in the educational industry which has helped us with improving our course selection and use.
 Revenues have also improved because of consulting services and premiums for the use of our learning management system.
 All of these improvements along with industry wide increased use of distance education should help to continue our success.